 The sixth and most recent Carter Ross entry, The Fraud, released in 2015.
 It was a finalist for the 2016 Library of Virginia People's Choice Award.
 It has also been nominated for best audio book in the crime/thriller category by the Society of Voice Arts and Sciences—considered the Oscars for voice talent.
 Reviewers such as Kirkus ("More deeply felt than Carter's first five cases...") and Booklist ("... a more serious, reflective tone than previous entries.") noted Brad's shift away from his comic voice and the increasing maturity of his themes.

 In 2017, Brad published his first standalone thriller, Say Nothing, which was translated into a dozen languages and became an international bestseller.
 It was named a Best Book of 2017 by Kirkus Reviews and Library Journal, the only novel to appear on both lists.
 In addition, it was named Thriller of the Month by the Sunday Times of London, and Book of the Month by Irish bookseller Eason, and German booksellers Beucher.de and Thalia.
+It also won the People’s Choice Award from the Library of Virginia, as voted on by readers.
 The Washington Post opined, "The novel's final pages are exciting, surprising and deeply moving. . .
 Its ending brought me to tears."

 His latest novel, Closer Than You Know, won starred reviews from Library Journal and Kirkus Reviews, which called it "another irresistible descent into hell."
 It is now available from Dutton Books in the U.S., Faber & Faber in the U.K., Fischer-Verlage in Germany, and numerous other publishers worldwide.